Ranking the days between Christmas Eve and New Year's Day from worst to best

 The crest of the Christmas haze.
 You are gorged on Quality Street and mulled wine and leftover turkey sandwiches.
 You've watched The Muppet Christmas Carol and Elf at least once each.

-It is at this point that you realise that you've got no idea what day of the week it is, and that you have no cause to find out.
+It is at this point that you realise that you've got no idea what day of the week it is, and, better yet, that you have no cause to find out.

 Time briefly pauses and Christmas consumes all.